Getting Started

 Calculates the optimal gate offset and number of gate steps to cover one period of the gate.

 The gating measurement principle is shown below.
 A gated frame is a series of n-bit images, each shifted by a small time step in order to reconstruct the time varying phenomenon of interest.
 The number of images to be taken in a single frame is given by the gate steps parameter, or in case arbitrary step sizes are used, by the number of arbitrary steps.
 Each step, the gate opening, defined by the gate width, is shifted by the set gate step in picoseconds.
-The gate is shifted away from the rising edge of the laser clock in either positive direction (gate increment) or negative direction (gate decrement).
+The gate is shifted away from the rising edge of the laser clock.
 To create a single n-bit image, the gate is opened for N times, where N is given by the integration time (n-bit) multiplied by the laser frequency.
 For example, when the integration time is set to 3ms and the laser frequency is 20MHz, the gate will open 60,000 times to create a single image.
 One can also estimate the actual exposure time (the time in which the sensor is sensitive) from the gate width: exposure time = gate width / laser period * integration time.
 Taking the same example as before with a gate width of 6ns: exposure time = 6/50*3ms = 0.36ms.
 This number is also calculated and shown on the gated imaging tab.

 Live view